mgajda/less-arbitrary/towards-better-union.md

 The generic structure of union type can be explained by the fact that the information contained in each record field is *independent* from the information contained in other fields.
-It means that we perform anti-unification independently over different dimensions.
+It means that we generalize independently over different dimensions^[In this example, JSON terms can be described by terms without variables, and sets of tuples for dictionaries, so generalization by anti-unification is straightforward.]

 ``` {#type .haskell .hidden}
 instance Monoid UnionType where